|The Collier family, Publicans, Commercial Inn, Glossop.

 James Collier was born about 1784.
-The census of 1841 shows him & his wife as publicans at Charlesworth.
-They later took over the Commercial at Old Glossop.
-At the census of 1851 (following James' death) Sarah & son William were recorded at Howardtown.
-The Commercial was taken over by Lydia & James.
+James was a shoemaker, Pigot's directory of 1829 listing him at Lane end and that of 1835 as a boot & shoe maker at Rose Green.
+The Census of 1841 shows James & Sarah as publicans at the Commercial at Rose Green with William having apparently taken over the shoemaking business.
+At the census of 1851 (following James' death) Sarah, William and Lydia were recorded at the Commercial, Sarah being innkeeper and William a brewer.
+The Commercial was subsequently taken over by Lydia & James.

 James Collier and his wife Sarah, born about 1790, had six children: